FLRW Cosmology in Metric-Affine $F(R,Q)$ Gravity

-Recently, we have investigated transit phase cosmological models in Myrzakulov $F(R,T)$ gravity with observational constraints \cite{ref75}, and some exact cosmological models in this metric-affine $F(R,T)$ gravity are investigated in \cite{ref76}.
-Motivated by the above discussions, in this paper, we investigate some exact cosmological models and its properties in the Metric-Affine Myrzakulov Gravity-II called as $F(R,Q)$ gravity theory.
-For this, we consider the arbitrary function $F(R,Q)=R+\mu Q$ where $R$ is the Ricci scalar curvature and $Q$ is the non-metricity scalar with respect to non-special connection, and $\mu$ is an arbitrary constant.\\
+Motivated by the above discussions, we develop some FLRW cosmological models in torsion-free metric-affine geometry.
+We recently investigated transit phase cosmological models in Metric-Affine $F(R,T)$ gravity with observational constraints \cite{ref79}.
+In \cite{ref80,ref81}, we looked into some exact cosmological models in this metric-affine $F(R,T)$ gravity.
+In this paper, we investigate some FLRW cosmological models and their properties in the Metric-Affine $F(R,Q)$ gravity theory.
+For this, we consider the arbitrary function $F(R,Q)=R+\lambda Q+\lambda_{0}$, where $R$ is the Ricci scalar curvature, $Q$ is the non-metricity scalar with respect to non-special connection, and $\lambda, \lambda_{0}$ are arbitrary constants. \\

-The present paper is organized in the following sections: Sect.-2 contains some geometrical concepts of metric-affine spacetime, and a brief introduction of the Myrzakulov $F(R,Q)$ gravity is given in sect.-3.
-Sect.-4 deals with cosmological field equations of $F(R,Q)$ gravity in a flat FLRW spacetime and we have obtained deducted gravity field equations from $F(R,Q)$ gravity theory.
-In Sect.-5, we obtained two exact solutions of the derived field equations in different choices of $u$ and $w$.
+The organization of the present paper is as follows: Sect.-2 presents some geometrical concepts of metric-affine spacetime, while Sect.-3 provides a brief introduction to the Metric-Affine $F(R,Q)$ gravity.
+We got the gravity field equations from the $F(R,Q)$ gravity theory and used them to study cosmological field equations of $F(R,Q)$ gravity in a flat FLRW spacetime in Sect.-4.
+In Sect.
+5, we obtained two exact solutions of the derived field equations for different choices of $u$ and $w$.
 We have made observational constraints on the models obtained using two recent datasets $H(z)$ and Pantheon SNe Ia datasets by applying MCMC analysis in Sect.-6.
-Result discussions are explored in Sect.-7, and finally conclusions are given in last Sect.-8.
+Sect.
+7 explores the results, while Sect.
+8 presents the conclusions.